-If you open the Windows Task Manager and go to the Performance tab, you can observe operations and activities the computer is carrying out.
+If you open the Windows Task Manager and go to the Performance tab, you can observe the operations and activities the computer is carrying out.
 Sometimes Windows has a lot of tasks to complete, and hence it may not reflect the exact progress of a specific operation.
-For example, you may keep seeing following error even if the file opened in some program was closed:
+For example, you may keep seeing the following error even if the file opened in some program was closed:

 File In Use.
 The action can’t be completed because the file is open in another program

 You may receive this error in terms of the folder as well.
 You might find this quite annoying because you have to restart Windows or File Explorer to suppress this warning.
 And sometimes even restarting Explorer doesn’t help and you might have to reboot the machine.

 In this article, we’ll suggest ways you can solve this issue: